Frequently Asked Questions & Chef Bio

 What is the cuisine: Here you will taste the unique bounty of Hawaii influenced by Chef’s native Provence.
 Lobster, wagyu beef, lamb, pork & Island fish & upcountry vegetables are all popular dishes.

 What is the Attire: Casual dressy.

-When is it open: Wednesday-Sunday from 6-9 p.m.
+When is it open: Tuesday-Sunday from 6-9 p.m.
 Reservations are recommended.
 Walks ins are welcome.

 What is the Honolulu Location: 1969 S. King Street.
 5 minutes from Waikiki on the corner of S. King & McCully